Louie-Wolf/Unity_TM/README.md

 (e.g)
 1 001000100010100 <strong>11</strong> next transition
 (q2, x3) -> (q3, x1, R)
-Note: TM has to start with 1
+Note: TM has to start with 1 and currently has to end with 1.
 <br>